 All mineral resources within the Republic of the Philippines are owned by the State and, unless otherwise closed, withdrawn or claimed, are open to exploration by way of mining claims, leases or agreements with the Philippine government.
 The King-king deposit is located within the boundaries of the King-king MPSA (Mineral Production Sharing Agreement No. 009-92-XI), which was approved by the government on May 27, 1992 for an initial term of 25 years and covers approximately 1,656 hectares.
 The MPSA was amended on December 11, 2002 to bring it in line with Republic Act No. 7942, otherwise known as "The Philippine Mining Act of 1995."
 The MPSA is in favor of NADECOR as Claim Owner-Leaseholder and Benguet as Operator.
 It grants to NADECOR (owners) and Benguet the exclusive right to explore, develop, mine and operate minerals within the tenement area, including surface access to exercise such rights.
-Production from the MPSA is subject to a government share (royalty) comprised of an excise tax, which is payable in addition to other prescribed taxes and fees.
+As discussed elsewhere in this AIF, during 2011, Benguet relinquished all rights, title and interest in the King-king MPSA, as well as a 1981 operating agreement between NADECOR and Benguet Production from Benguet.
+The MPSA is subject to a government share (royalty) comprised of an excise tax, which are payable in addition to other prescribed taxes and fees.